thecluff/GullleBelle/README.md

 # Gull le Belle

-A fake banking website for scambaiting
+A fake banking website for scambaiting copied as close to Kitboga's , "Gull and Bull", as possible.

+## Features
+* Fake bank account sign up
+* Transfer between accounts
+* Disable inspect on account information page (still accessible through other pages)
+* Session inactivity timeout (15 minutes)
+* Coo!

+## Features to add
+* Recent activities
+* Transfer balance to other users
+* Any other features I can think of

 ## How to use
 ### This instruction is for windows users, although the steps are mostly the same.